 Local agencies may serve families outside the counties in which they are physically located.
 This is often the case in rural areas in which families live miles from the local agency and in states with many smaller counties.
 To better convey programs’ service coverage, rather than agencies’ mailing addresses, we set out to explore where families receive evidence-based home visiting.
 We collected state- and model-level data about where participating families lived.
 We also tracked how many zip codes in each state served at least one family to understand the reach—or coverage—of home visiting by state.
 The map below reflects our findings, with a higher percentage indicating a greater geographic reach within that state.

-In 2020, 16 states and 2 territories served families in more than 75 percent of their zip codes.
-Three states, the District of Columbia, and 2 territories served families in fewer than 25 percent of zip codes.
-Excluding zip codes with no population, evidence-based home visiting served approximately 62 percent of zip codes across the United States.
-(Source: Estimates are based on data collected from 10 evidence-based model developers and from MIECHV on the zip codes their local agencies serve.
-The 10 models that provided service area data are Child First, Family Connects, HANDS, HFA, HIPPY, MECSH, MIHP, Minding the Baby, NFP, and PAT.
-Four of these models (Child First, HIPPY, MIHP, and NFP) provided county-level service data; all others provided zip codes served.
+In 2022, 14 states and 2 territories served families in more than 75 percent of their zip codes.
+Two states, 1 territory, and the District of Columbia served families in fewer than 25 percent of zip codes.
+Excluding zip codes with no population, evidence-based home visiting served approximately 59 percent of zip codes across the United States.
+(Source: Estimates are based on data collected from 11 evidence-based model developers and from MIECHV on the zip codes their local agencies serve.
+The 11 models that provided service area data are Child First, Family Connects, Family Spirit, HANDS, HFA, HIPPY, MECSH, MIHOW, MIHP, NFP, and PAT.
+Six of these models (Child First, Family Spirit, HIPPY, MECSH, MIHP, and NFP) provided county-level service data; all others provided zip codes served.
 We assumed that if a model served a county, it served all zip codes in that county, which may lead to an overestimate of service areas.
 MIECHV data were used to supplement model developer data, as not all evidence-based models had service area data available.
 Percentage served in each state was calculated based on the total number of unique zip codes served by home visiting and the total number of zip codes in each state.
 Zip codes with no population were excluded from the calculation to normalize across states.
-Population estimates are from the 2019 American Community Survey.
+Population estimates are from the 2021 American Community Survey.
 Because not all evidence-based models were able to submit zip code service data, the calculated percentages may underrepresent home visiting coverage.
 Some zip codes not reported by model developers are accounted for in the MIECHV data.)Go to footnote #>3